-Jake Walker is a partner who focuses primarily on federal securities litigation throughout the country.
+Jake Walker is a partner who focuses primarily on prosecuting federal securities fraud cases throughout the country.
 He has been named a “Rising Star” in securities litigation since 2016 by Super Lawyers.
 He has helped recover hundreds of millions of dollars on behalf of investors.

-In the past year, Jake has led litigation teams that recovered $32.8 million from Snap, Inc. in litigation arising from its initial public offering (Cal.
+Jake has led litigation teams that recovered $32.8 million from Snap, Inc. in litigation arising from its initial public offering (Cal.
 Sup.
-Ct.) and $25 million from the Tezos Foundation (N.D.
+Ct.), $25 million from the Tezos Foundation (N.D.
 Cal.), in litigation arising from the cryptocurrency’s initial coin offering, $11 million in litigation against Mammoth Energy (W.D.
 Okla.) arising out of an indictment for bribery related to the company’s business restoring power in Puerto Rico following Hurricane Maria; and $8.5 million from Trevena (E.D.
 Pa.) arising out of the company’s description of its interactions with the FDA.
 Jake was also co-counsel in a case against Mattel, Inc. (C.D.
 Cal.) arising out of the company’s need to restate earnings following a whistleblower letter.
 That case resulted in a $98 million recovery for investors, approval for which is currently pending.
 Jake has also obtained recoveries on behalf of investors in EZCORP, Inc. (W.D.
 Tex.), Amicus Therapeutics (D. N.J.), Atossa Therapeutics (W.D.
 Wash.), Onyx Pharmaceuticals (Cal.
 Sup.
 Ct.), and Globalscape, Inc. (W.D.
 Tex.), among others.

 In addition to his securities litigation work, Jake also assisted the firm in its work on the $14.7 billion settlement in the Volkswagen Diesel engine multi-district litigation, and has also led consumer litigation, including obtaining 100% recovery of damages for Massachusetts subscribers to newspapers published by Gatehouse Media, who were overcharged by the company.